sbalsom/astrology-api/README.md

 # cafe astrology - there is a lot going on here -- maybe come back to this
 # channi nicholas --
 # refinery 29
+# Add weekly and daily fetch methods to sidekiq
+# in controllers deal with params
+# use a paginator to paginate pages
+# write about all this in readme
+# finally deploy to heroku

 # an api view for authors
 # more keywords for each horoscope (emotions, other)